 After completing one of the applications above, transfer applicants must submit:

-- A copy of your final high school transcript with graduation date posted.
+- An official final high school transcript with graduation date posted unless the student has earned an Associate's Degree.

 Official transcripts must be sent directly from high school or college/university to SUNY Old Westbury unless provided in-person in a properly sealed envelope.